greg-raven/grus/_posts/2025-03-28-break-addition-to-cheap-labor.md

 - immigration
 ---

-Say “NO” to cheap labor.
+Say "NO" to cheap labor.
 Limit H-1B program and end OPT.

-Mass immigration has fed America’s addiction to cheap labor.
+Mass immigration has fed America's addiction to cheap labor.

 Americans have had enough of corporations using programs like H-1B and OPT to hire cheaper workers with mostly basic skills to displace domestic workers in middle-class jobs.